-Companies which provide its own M2M services for the user through the M2M Service Platform.
-The M2M Service Providers can be various according to the types of services.
+Companies which provide their own M2M services for the user through the M2M Service Platform.
+The M2M Service Providers can be multiple according to the types of services.

 The providers include Car Sharing Service Provider, Insurance Company, Gas Station, Bicycle Sharing Service Provider, and Healthcare Service Provider.